Age related Macular Degeneration

 component that contributes to the disease.

-Dry macular degeneration, in which the cells of the macula
+Degeneration, in which the cells of the macula

 slowly begin to break down, is diagnosed in 90 percent of the cases.